koushikgampa23/AWS-Cloud-partitioner/README.md

     instance type: t2.micro (1cpu, 1gb ram eligible for free tier)
     keyvalue: click on create keyvalue, name: ec2 tutorial, algorithm: rsa, file type: pem, download the pem file firewall security: allow HTTP traffic
-    In the advanced details: scroll down and add this code in user data box
+    In the advanced details: scroll down and add this code in user data scripts in user data box
         #!/bin/bash
         # Use this for your user data (script from top to bottom)
         # install httpd (Linux 2 version)